elpritchos/omadora/README.md

 Omadora does not use the seamless login implemented in Omarchy, therefore once logged in, start Omadora using `omadora`.
 Stop Omadora by using the power menu or executing the bash command `uwsm stop`.

+## Themes

+Neovim theme config files have been modified to not include the LazyVim plugin and therefore any Neovim configuration that uses the Lazy plugin manager can symlink in the theme plugin from `~/.config/omadora/current/theme/neovim.lua`.
+Third-party themes may still load the LazyVim plugin and would need to be modified manually after the theme install.

+Ghostty config and themes have been included but requires Ghostty 1.2+ for automatic config reload, otherwise the config can be reloaded manually using `Ctrl-Shift-,` after each theme change.

 ## Contribution

 Feel free to submit issues and PRs for improvement, I will do my best but cannot guarantee timely updates.